baltimoreheritage/civil-rights-heritage/equal-employment.md

 This document is a <strong>working draft</strong> - please <a href="http://baltimoreheritage.org/contact">share your comments, questions and corrections</a> to help us improve this resource.
 </p>

 Civil Rights advocacy efforts related to employment can be divided between **public employment** (with local, state or federal government agencies) or **private employment**.
-In addition, Civil Rights advocates have necessarily addressed the  **public programs and independent efforts that support employment** in other ways including relief and welfare services, job training, and the right of workers to unionize.
+In addition, Civil Rights advocates have necessarily addressed the  **public programs and independent efforts that support employment** including relief and welfare services, job training, and the right of workers to unionize.
 Finally, African Americans in Baltimore, like other communities, have focused on the potential for **self-employment** or entrepreneurship as a strategy for securing economic opportunities outside of a discriminatory labor market.

 - 1831 – 1870
 - 1870 – 1905